AdaCore/learn/courses/Ada_For_The_C_Embedded_Developer/chapters/07_Reusability.rst

        type Array_Type is array (Index range <>) of Component;
     procedure Sort (A : in out Array_Type);

-The above declaration states that we need a type (:ada:`Component`), a discrete type (:ada:`Index`), a comparison subprogram (:ada:`"<"`), and an array definition (:ada:`Array_Type`).
+The declaration above states that we need a type (:ada:`Component`), a discrete type (:ada:`Index`), a comparison subprogram (:ada:`"<"`), and an array definition (:ada:`Array_Type`).
 Given these, it's possible to write an algorithm that can sort any :ada:`Array_Type`.
-Note the usage of the with reserved word in front of the function name, to differentiate between the generic parameter and the beginning of the generic subprogram.
+Note the usage of the with reserved word in front of the function name: it exists to differentiate between the generic parameter and the beginning of the generic subprogram.

 Here is a non-exhaustive overview of the kind of constraints that can be put on
 types: